 Signs of Inbreeding

 In most cases, it is going to take half a dozen generations (at least) for you to see any signs of inbreeding in your flock.
 When it finally does appear, the signs may be subtle.
-You might notice physical defects when your chickens hatch, such as missing eyes or twisted beaks.
+You might notice physical defects when your chickens hatch, such as: